HeringtonPress/Systems/MagicandMiracles.md

 Obvious spells and spells that require components(see wizardry) make it clear to anyone with any awareness of how magic works that a spell is being cast.
 Someone may roll vs. an applicable skill (Thaumatology/Occultism or IQ) as a free action to estimate what the spell will do.
 This roll is at -4 if the spell is only verbal/somatic/material/obvious, or at no penalty if more then one of the 4.

 ---
-## Casting
-To build a character with access to Spells but without the ability to "Improvise" simply buy spells as alternate abilities to each other.
-It is still important to establish the Source of these abilities as you and the GM will work to establish the Limitations of the spell selection as you would with Sorcerous Empowerment.
-When buying a Talent for your source price it with the guidance of Sorcerous Talent.

----
-## Mana
+## Mana and Sanctity
 Mana is the ambient energy that underlies wizardly spells.
-Its levels and effects are as follows:
+Sanctity is the measure of a specific entities influence in an area.
+Their levels and effects are as follows:

-**Very High Mana**: Rare and unstable places where mana is pushing into the world.
+**Very High**: Rare and unstable places where mana is pushing into the world.
 A wizard who casts a wizardly spell recovers any personal FP used (not other energy) a second later.
 However, all failures are treated as critical failures – and actual critical failures produce spectacular disasters of the GM’s choosing!

-**High Mana**: Not uncommon and seemingly random sites where magical power pools.
+**High**: Not uncommon and seemingly random sites where magical power pools.
 Spells have a +4 to skills for all purposes.
 Magic items are similarly affected.
 More over, activating magic items costs 1 less FP.

-**Normal Mana**: The usual assumption when the GM hasn’t specifically adjusted the mana level.
+**Normal**: The usual assumption when the GM hasn’t specifically adjusted the mana level.
 Magic works normally.

-**Low Mana**: Places where magic is weak – which, like high-mana areas, seem to be random and not especially rare.
+**Low**: Places where magic is weak – which, like high-mana areas, seem to be random and not especially rare.
 Spells have -5 to skill for all purposes.
 Magic items are similarly affected.

-**No Mana**: Extremely uncommon locales where mana is utterly absent.
+**None**: Extremely uncommon locales where mana is utterly absent.
 Wizardly magic won’t work, and ongoing spells are instantly dispelled.
 Exception: The effects of permanent spells and magic items are merely suspended, and resume once taken to an area with mana.

 Mana is normal on average, but low- and high-mana spots are far more common than low- or high-sanctity ones.
 In some places, mana level fluctuates over time!
 Very high and no mana are plot devices best used sparingly by the GM.
 ___